learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-03/lectures/css-layout/LECTURE.md

 ## Motivation

 Yesterday we used CSS to style the fonts, images and backgrounds of our page.
-Today we’re going to learn how to use CSS to break up and arrange the content on our page.
+Today we're going to learn how to use CSS to break up and arrange the content on our page.

 ## Lesson Plan